amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

     Model: A1200
     Paula Output: Normal

-  There are a few additional configurations supplied, made for booting ADF floppy images.
-These are accessible from OSD -> Load configuration.
-  Note that a "Guru Meditation" will often appear after a configuration is loaded.
-If so just use the OSD -> Reset function.

 - Add the following recommended core overrides to MiSTer.ini (these settings are further explained in the next section):